nadiacw/softwear/_posts/2020-07-24-knitting-speakers.md

 The volume that these speakers produce is very low, which is interesting because it enables a closeness, softness and ‘touch’ which is already a quality of many knitted fabrics.
 The example that betaKnit provides is a Sound Hoodie, a wearable incorporating knitted speakers close to the ears.

 To make the speaker, I used [the circuit from Kobakant](https://www.kobakant.at/DIY/?p=5935).
 In the first test I made, I knit copper thread into a small mesh, placed a small piece of paper underneath to act as a membrane, and a neodymium magnet under that.
-I used the Adafruit PAM8302A amplifier (brought from Electrokit)
+I used the Adafruit PAM8302A amplifier (bought from Electrokit).

 ![](/softwear/assets/images/circuit.png)